Havoc Demon Hunter DPS Rotation, Cooldowns, and Abilities — The War Within (11.1.0)

 8. Cast Immolation Aura Icon Immolation Aura.

-9. Cast Throw Glaive Icon Throw Glaive to fill.
+9. Cast Throw Glaive Icon Throw Glaive or Fel Rush Icon Fel Rush to fill.

 Havoc's gameplay loop is heavily influenced by your talent selections due to the number of rotationally warping effects.
-What you pick dictates what is important to prioritize, with a big aim of aligning buffs with big payoff moments.
+What you pick dictates what is important to prioritize, with the overarching goal of aligning buffs for big payoff moments.
 Some key details are:

 2.